I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ne-d3dukmdt--d3dddi-pool.md

 <p>Note that the D3DDDIPOOL_LOCALVIDMEM and D3DDDIPOOL_NONLOCALVIDMEM values are provided as hints to the user-mode display driver so it can improve performance.
 For more information about these values, see <a href="https://msdn.microsoft.com/b4691de0-d3c9-4a6f-a9f4-aafb22ea3e97">Specifying Memory Type for a Resource</a>.</p>

-<p>Pool memory types are defined as an enumeration type rather than separate flags because the types are all mutually exclusive.</p>

-<p>Note that the D3DDDIPOOL_LOCALVIDMEM and D3DDDIPOOL_NONLOCALVIDMEM values are provided as hints to the user-mode display driver so it can improve performance.
-For more information about these values, see <a href="https://msdn.microsoft.com/b4691de0-d3c9-4a6f-a9f4-aafb22ea3e97">Specifying Memory Type for a Resource</a>.</p>

-<p>Pool memory types are defined as an enumeration type rather than separate flags because the types are all mutually exclusive.</p>

-<p>Note that the D3DDDIPOOL_LOCALVIDMEM and D3DDDIPOOL_NONLOCALVIDMEM values are provided as hints to the user-mode display driver so it can improve performance.
-For more information about these values, see <a href="https://msdn.microsoft.com/b4691de0-d3c9-4a6f-a9f4-aafb22ea3e97">Specifying Memory Type for a Resource</a>.</p>

 ## -requirements
 <table>
 <tr>